-Nursing Faculty and Staff
+Nursing Faculty

-Judy Beal, D.N.Sc., R.N., Associate Dean of Nursing and Professor of Nursing B.S.N.
-Skidmore College M.S.N.
-Yale University D.N.Sc.
+Judy Beal, D.N.Sc., R.N.

+Chair and Professor of Nursing

+Associate Dean, School for Health Studies

+B.S.N.
+Skidmore College

+M.S.N.
+Yale University

+D.N.Sc.
 Boston University

 Dr. Beal has been a faculty member since 1983.
 For the first seventeen years of her tenure at Simmons College, she was the Director of Research in the Graduate Program.
 She coordinated the Research-Theory core and has advised over 650 master's research projects.
 Since 2000 she has served as the chief academic officer of the combined graduate and undergraduate Nursing Programs.